Birdwatching in California

 East Coast transplant living in the San Francisco Bay Area.
 Great birding here.

-R Foote Ukiah Anytime English/Spanish
+R Foote Ukiah Anytime English, Spanish, German, Swiss German

 Active in local Peregrine Audubon Club.
 Two hours north of San Francisco Bay Area.

-D DesJardin Ventura Anytime
+D DesJardin Ventura Anytime English

-J Jardine Walnut Creek(San Francisco) Anytime
+J Jardine Walnut Creek(San Francisco) Anytime English

 Several sloughs in the Watsonville area provide excellent wetlands birding, while inland birding also is available at Watsonville parks and lakes.
 I am a beginning-intermediate level birder, with much more enthusiasm than expertise.
 My wife and I are only available on Sundays.